sungwoopark95/Scheduling_BilinearRewards/README.md

   This file includes the main function.

   * Preprocess.py\
   This file includes the code for extracting and preprocessing real data.
-It is required to put your own google account key in this file to extract public dataset.
+It is required to put your own google cloud key in this file to extract public dataset.

   * Environment.py\
   This file includes the code for generating an environment (synthetic world or real world) of a queueing system with the bilinear reward structure.